nsho/time_article_search/README.md

 The corpus dataset used can be downloaded at the following link: http://ir.dcs.gla.ac.uk/resources/test_collections/time/

-The time.all folder was exported and manipulated locally with python and via excel in various ways.
+The time.all folder was exported and manipulated locally with python and excel.
 The resultant files became datasets in the projects various databases.

 ## Model -- db.py
 The model includes the file db.py.
 The end of this file includes code that defines the four sqlite databases utilized by this project.